kodi-community-addons/script.skin.helper.service/README.md

 Icon = Thumb of the actor

 You can use the name of the item or the DBID to perform the lookup.
-There will also a Window Property be set when you use the above query to the script: SkinHelper.ListItemCast --> It will return the cast list seperated by [CR]
+There will also a Window Property be set when you use the above query to the script: SkinHelper.ListItem.Cast --> It will return the cast list seperated by [CR]

 Optional parameter: downloadthumbs=true --> will auto download any missing actor thumbs from IMDB